Dog eating from food bowl

 Puppy eating from bowl

-Puppies need more calories per pound than adult dogs because they're growing.
-They also need more frequent meals to prevent low blood sugar.
+Puppies need more calories per pound and more frequent meals to prevent low blood sugar.

-Senior dogs typically need 20-30% fewer calories than adult dogs at their peak.
-However, they need more protein to maintain muscle mass.
+Senior dogs typically need 20-30% fewer calories but more protein to maintain muscle mass.

 • Reduce calories: Switch to a senior formula or reduce portions by 15-20%

-• More frequent, smaller meals: 2-3 meals instead of 1-2 helps digestion
+• More frequent, smaller meals: 2-3 meals per day aids digestion

 Run your fingers along your dog's ribs.
-You should feel them easily without pressing hard, but not see them prominently.
-No ribs + no visible waist = overweight.
-Visible ribs from a distance = underweight.
+You should feel them easily without pressing hard, but not see them prominently from a distance.
+Looking from above, your dog should have a visible waist.
+No visible waist and you can't feel ribs = overweight.

 How Often to Feed Your Dog

 Adult dogs: Twice daily, roughly 12 hours apart.
-Morning and evening works well for most households.
+Morning and evening works for most households.

 Puppies: 3-4 times daily until 6 months, then transition to twice daily.